Pfizer Principal Scientist, Clinical Veterinarian in Groton, Connecticut

 To support Comparative Medicine by delivering high quality clinical veterinary medicine and surgery throughout the animal facilities.
 There is regular interaction with colleagues fulfilling the key regulatory responsibilities of the applicable local regulations and AAALAC International guidelines.
 Oversee aspects of veterinary care delegated to veterinary staff through the consultation on minor treatments and interventions.

 This role requires refinement of veterinary clinical skills in laboratory animal medicine and the Comparative Medicine discipline with the opportunity to influence a culture for flawless animal care and welfare.
 There is opportunity to work with WCM colleagues globally.
-Development of an in-depth understanding of one or more aspects of laboratory animal medicine, e.g. rodent health surveillance, surgery, genetically modified animals or primatology, encouraged.
+Development of an in-depth understanding of one or more aspects of laboratory animal medicine, e.g. rodent health surveillance, genetically modified animals or primatology, encouraged.
 Experience with project teams and working across lines and disciplines can be gained.

 Provide high quality veterinary care to diverse species of research animals in support of Pfizer's portfolio.
 Complete duties delegated by the Attending Veterinarian (AV) for all facilities.